Skip to navigation Skip to content

 After the end of each financial year, the total entitlements and payments for each child will be reconciled against the customer’s (and any partner’s) actual income and activity for the year.
 If a customer received more than they were entitled to, the withholding amount will be used to offset the overpayment, so they do not have a debt (or have a reduced debt) to repay.
 If the customer received the correct amount of Child Care Subsidy, or received less subsidy than they were entitled to, amounts withheld during the year will be paid directly to them as a lump sum.
 This process of reviewing and recalculating entitlements for the full year is called Reconciliation.

-Standard withholdings for CCS
+Standard nominal withholdings for CCS

-Customer requesting a different ongoing withholding amount
+Customer requesting a different nominal withholding amount

-The customer can either request:
+The customer can either request a nominal withholding rate:

-• an ongoing withholding rate increase from 5-100%
+• increase from 5-100%

-• an ongoing withholding rate decrease to 0%
+• decrease to 0%

-Reasons for lower percentage request
+Reasons for lower nominal percentage request

-• Low risk of debt at reconciliation
+• low risk of debt at reconciliation:

 • declaration of steady employment arrangement, work hours and income